brihernandez/GunsAndBullets2/README.md

 * Optional ability for bullets to **ignore specific objects** to prevent shooting yourself
 * Optional ability to **self destruct** on timeout
 * Bullets have **length** to them, for more visually accurate hit detection
+* Optional **gravity and drag** for bullets, that also work with prediction
+* Support for **Rigidbody interpolation and movement**
+* Barrels can be given procedural **recoil** for cooler visuals

 ![Guns](Screenshots/gundemo.gif)

 This project was built in **Unity 6000.0.70f1**.

 ## Download
-You can either clone the repository or [download the asset package](./GunsAndBullets2.unitypackage) located in the root.
+You can either clone the repository or [download the asset package](./GunsAndBullets2.unitypackage?raw=true) located in the root.

 # Guns
 ![](Screenshots/gunproperties.png)

 The guns themselves are pretty straightforward.
 They fire automatically at a set rate of fire as long as `IsFiring` is set to true.
-If only a single shot is desired, the `FireSingleShot` function can be used.
+If only a single shot is desired, the `FireSingleShot()` function can be used.

-Using `GetPredictedImpactPoint`, the exact path of a bullet can be predicted.
+Using `GetPredictedImpactPoint()`, the exact path of a bullet can be predicted.
 See [Prediction](#Prediction) for more information.

 The gun uses a **Fire Point** system to determine where bullets and muzzle flashes are to be placed.
 This allows for weapons with multiple fire points.
 If no fire points are assigned (`FirePoints` array is left empty), then the gun will fire bullets from whatever `Transform` the `Gun` script is attached to.
 Fire points can be fired simultaneously, or sequentially.

 Ammo can optionally be used to limit the number of shots the gun can fire.
 To reload a gun to its maximum ammo count, call `ReloadAmmo`.

 ## Ignoring Collisions
 Bullets have several options for blacklisting Rigidbodies and Colliders from their own hit detection.
 The most common use for this, is to prevent a bullet from shooting the thing it fired it.
 This information cannot be filled out automatically, so the `Gun` will pass that information to the `Bullet` when it is fired.

 By default, a gun will try to get a reference to a parent `Rigidbody`.
 If the firing object has a Rigidbody, this is enough, and the **preferred** method.
 If any additional rigid bodies need to be ignored, the `AddIgnoredRigidbody` function can be used.

 If the firing object **does not** have a `Rigidbody`, then the `AddIgnoredCollider` function can be used to add a list of colliders for the bullet to ignore.
 This must be called manually, typically by whatever object is firing the gun.
 The list is persistent, so it only needs to be set once.

-## Limitations
+## Gun Limitations
 As with the bullets, I feel this component is generic enough to cover 90% of the use cases I'm interested in with little to no modification.
 However, there is one caveat to keep in mind:

-1. Fire rate is handled by checking time since the last shot, once every frame.
+Fire rate is handled by checking time since the last shot, once every frame.
 This means that a gun **cannot fire faster than its update loop**.
 When firing from FixedUpdate, this translates to whatever your `Fixed Timestep` is set to in project properties.
 By default, this is `0.02`.
 For extremely fast firing guns, the code must be extended, the rate of updates increased.
 The problem can also be somewhat worked around by firing from multiple fire points at the same time.

 If you start running into this limitation, you should also consider if you really *need* that many bullets flying in the air, as ultra-high rates of fire coming from enough guns can saturate a game with enough raycasts to slow it down.